Akai771/Aniplay/README.md

 # Aniplay
-Aniplay - an Anime Streaming Platform made using ASP.Net.
+Aniplay - an Anime Streaming Platform(only UI) made using ASP.Net.